DiffusionNFT: Online Diffusion Reinforcement with Forward Process: Theoretical Discussions

 \texttt{sg} emerges because the samples $\vx_s^{(1)},\dots,\vx_s^{(N)}$ are gradient-free.
 The gradient of the reverse-step log likelihood w.r.t. $\theta$ can be surprisingly reduced to a simple form:

 and

 Therefore, FlowGRPO essentially aligns the velocity field with the \textit{advantage-weighted noise}, while the choice of timesteps and sampler only influences the weighting $\frac{m(s,t)}{n(s,t)}$ across sampling steps.
-From this perspective, the training loss of FlowGRPO should be disentangled with sampler parameters like the variance $g_t$, which current practices fail to address.
+In the following, we show a further conclusion that FlowGRPO can be viewed as \textit{a gradient estimation of reward backpropagation}.

+Denote $r_{t}(\x_t)$ as the implicit gradient-free function that solves the PF-ODE from $t$ to 0 and fetches the reward on the cleaned sample.
+The rewards can be expressed as